 Use of proceeds We estimate, based upon an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, we will receive net proceeds from the offering of approximately \$56.5 million (or approximately \$65.6 million if the underwriters' option to purchase additional shares is exercised in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the proceeds from this offering as follows: (i) to hire additional territory business managers and expand marketing programs to prepare for the full commercial launch of our gammaCore products; (ii) to fund the research and development of our gammaCore products for other indications in headache and rheumatology; (iii) to fund the build out of a specialty distribution channel for the appricated launch of suppressions in the third guarter of 2018; and (iv) the for the anticipated launch of gammaCore Sapphire in the third quarter of 2018; and (iv) the remainder to fund working capital and general corporate purposes.
-See "Use of Proceeds."
+We intend to use the proceeds from this offering as follows: (i) to hire additional territory business managers and expand marketing programs to prepare for the full commercial launch of our gammaCore products; (ii) to fund the research and development of our gammaCore products for other indications in headache and rheumatology; (iii) to fund the build out of a specialty distribution channel for the anticipated launch of gammaCore Sapphire in the third quarter of 2018; and (iv) the remainder to fund working capital and general corporate purposes.
+See "Use of Proceeds"